 For centuries, Kotor has been protected by nearly three miles of stone walls carved into its upper mountainsides, most notably during a two-month Ottoman siege in 1657.
 Built between the ninth and 19th centuries, Kotor’s very own Great Wall is among the most elaborate fortification systems in Europe—and an unforgettable thrill to climb.

 Eat breakfast on the terrace of the Hotel Villa Duomo, pack a picnic for the afternoon, and enter the city walls near St. Mary’s Church.
 The initial climb will bring you to Our Lady of Health, a 15th century church that was believed to have healing powers during several plague epidemics.
 And if you think those views of the fjord are good, keep climbing to the Fortress of St. John, which was built on the remains of the ancient Illyrians’ fortifications.

 Islands In The Stream, That Is What We Are

 Spend a leisurely afternoon sunbathing on the banks of Perast, the Venetian Baroque fishing village opposite the mouth of the Verige Strait.
 From your perch, gaze out over the water to the bay’s two islands, the tree-lined Island of St. George and the smaller, manmade Our Lady of the Rocks.
-Legend has it that after two 15th century fishermen discovered an icon of the Madonna and Child in the water near St. George, men at sea would drop a stone into the bay after each successful voyage—eventually forming the new island.
-Today, the island’s Roman Catholic church is a popular site for weddings—as well as bridal bouquets left as offerings.
+Legend has it that after two 15th century fishermen discovered an icon of the Madonna and Child in the water near St. George, men at sea would drop a stone into the bay after each successful voyage—eventually forming a new island.
+Today, the island’s Roman Catholic church is a popular site for weddings, as well as for bridal bouquets left as offerings.